NFL stars under pressure: Which players have the most to prove this season?

 Anthony Richardson, QB, Colts

 Richardson has been an enigma on the field since being selected fourth overall in 2023.
 He played in only four games as a rookie because of a sprained shoulder and started just 11 last season while finishing with an NFL-worst 47.7% completion rate.
-Richardson missed four games with injuries and was also benched for two in favor of Joe Flacco in the middle of the season after asking out of a game because of fatigue.
-He was in a camp competition with veteran Daniel Jones and coach Shane Steichen hadn't yet declared his starter for Week 1.
+Richardson missed four games with injuries and also was benched for two in favor of Joe Flacco in the middle of the season after asking out of a game because of fatigue.
+Richardson now will have to overcome yet another setback: He'll start this season as a backup after coach Shane Steichen declared Daniel Jones his starter.

 Kayvon Thibodeaux, Edge, Giants